BTS And GOT7 Plagiarized By Idol Group From Taiwan? A Comparison Of The Songs

 As Korea Portal reports, BIGBANG fans were incensed by the similarities between Taeyang’s, “Eyes, Nose, Lips” and Russian singer Albina’s, “I Love You.”

-In this case, however the similarities are more striking.
+In this case, however, the similarities are more striking.
 The vocal arrangement on both songs is practically identical.
 The songs also sound the same when you get to the chorus.

 This is actually the second time that a non-Korean artist has been accused of plagiarizing that song.
-The first time American singer, Derrick Bullock came under fire for releasing a song similar to Taeyang’s “Eyes, Nose, Lips”
+The first time American singer Derrick Bullock came under fire for releasing a song similar to Taeyang’s “Eyes, Nose, Lips.”

 However, unlike Albina, Bullock later admitted that he plagiarized, according to Korea Portal.
 He went on to change the credits of the song to include a nod to Taeyang by adding, “Music used in song belongs to Taeyang, a Korean singer and actor.”